HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 List all Hosts in project

 Returns an array of all Host objects defined within the project.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters